oyatziry/chefs_creations/README.md

 ## Unsolved Problems or Major Hurdles

-Inconsistency among the API, pushed me to change my inital wireframe a bit.
+Due to the inconsistency of the API, my web application does not currently fetch ingredients because I was running into problems iterating and accessing them.
+As a continuation of my project, I would like to get this component onto the webpage.

-I also had to build several helper functions to handle null, undefined, or empty strings returned by the API.
+Inconsistency among the API also pushed me to change my inital wireframe a bit.
+I built helper functions to handle null, undefined, or empty strings returned by the API to help me with this issue.

-Due to the inconsistency of the API, my web application does not currently fetch ingredients because I was running into problems accessing them in the fetch.
+At times, my application may take a while to load leaving the user with uncertainty as to whether their data will be returned or if the webpage "bugged out".
+As a continuation, I would like to build a progress ring or animation for that loading time.